savonet/liquidshop/index.md

 - _showcase_ (15 min): short presentations about the website / radio / art
   installation that you realized using Liquidsoap or related tools
-- _tech talks_ (30 min): in depth presentation of a technology related to
+- _tech talks_ (30 min): in-depth presentation of a technology related to
   streaming
 - _workshop_: user-centered freeform discussions about your project or issues

+A detailed presentation about the forthcoming Liquidsoap 2.0 and the new features will be given by the lead developer Romain Beauxis.

 Schedule
 --------